 The design of Sedgefield and its big putting surfaces stop the course from being easily overpowered.
 It’s generally considered a second shot golf course but that is only true if those second shots are followed up by solid putting.
 Punters, therefore, should look for a player who will relentlessly hit fairways, rank well in terms of the proximity to the hole of their approach shots and putt consistently well.

 As host of the Wyndham Championship, Sedgefield Country Club traditionally plays a very important role in the PGA Tour season.
 Usually, it is the last chance saloon for a whole host of players in their battle to retain their status on tour.
-That is not the case this strange year as nobody will lose their card due to the pandemic but this 7,217 yard, par 70 layout will still confirm the top 10 in the new Wyndham Rewards leaderboard which brings some handsome bonuses.
+This 7,127 yard, par 70 layout will confirm the top 10 in the new Wyndham Rewards leaderboard which brings some handsome bonuses.

 A regular criticism of the PGA Tour is that it is too reliant on wide open golf courses where players can simply ‘bomb and gouge’ their way to success.
 It is interesting then that the regular PGA Tour season ends at a course where driving distance is a long way from the most important attribute required to win.
 Finding fairways is more important at Sedgefield Country Club than at many other PGA Tour courses with approach play another key indicator of success.